 An Automated People Mover (APM) is a fully automated, grade-separated mass transit system.
 The term is generally used only to describe systems serving relatively small areas such as airports, downtown districts or theme parks, but is sometimes applied to considerably more complex automated systems.
-Usually they circulate in headways that don't interfere with other traffic ways in order to guarantee safety for passengers and security for the system (IEEE, 2004).
+Usually, the vehicles circulate in headways that do not interfere with other traffic ways in order to guarantee safety for passengers and security for the system (IEEE, 2004).

-From the existing APMs, one-quarter of them function as urban metros; the remainder are short-range, privately built shuttles and loops that operate as an integral part of the functioning of airports, amusement parks, institutions, and shopping centers across North America, Europe, and Japan.
+From the existing APM, about one-quarter of them function as urban metros; the remainder are short-range, privately built shuttles and loops that operate in airports, amusement parks, institutions, and shopping centers across North America, Europe, and Japan.
 They all have in common a high level of frequent service.
 Some of these, or earlier generations of them, have been operating since the late 1960s (Neumann and Bondada, 1985; Inouye and Kurokawa, 1993; Sproule et al., 1993; AFCET, 1996; Shen et al., 1996; SDE, 1999).

-An APM realizes automatically the control of movement, the execution of the safety instructions and the direction of the trains.
-The automatic realization of these functions is assured by the Automated Train Controller (ATC) system that is composed by the following sub-systems:
+An APM makes automatically the control of movement, the execution of the safety instructions and control of the direction of the trains.
+The automatic execution of these functions is assured by the Automated Train Controller (ATC) system that is composed by the following sub-systems:

 - ATP Automatic Train Protection.
-Protection against collisions, excess of speed, invasion of the train way, among other danger situations; - ATO Automatic Train Operation.
-Speed control, programmed stops at the stations and control of the doors, among other operations of the same kind (usually, in a non-automated transportation system, these operations would be associated at the train operator). - ATS Automatic Train Supervision.
-Functions of monitoring and adjustment of the individual performance of each train, in order to guarantee the schedule of departures and arrivals of trains from and to existing stations.
+Protection against collisions, excess of speed, invasion of the train line, among other danger situations; - ATO Automatic Train Operation.
+Speed control, programmed stops at the stations and control of the doors, among other similar operations (usually, in a non-automated transportation system, these operations would be executed by the train operator). - ATS Automatic Train Supervision.
+Functions of monitoring and adjustment of the individual performance of each train, in order to guarantee the schedule of train arriving and departure.

 An ATC must include, imperatively, the ATP system and, optionally, it can include the ATO and/or ATS systems.
 In order to guarantee the communication among these systems, the standard IEEE Standard for Communications-Based Train Control (CBTC) Performance and Functional Requirements (IEEE, 2004) must be followed.
-This standard describes the functional requirements and also the communications performance concerning the described controller systems of the APM (Communications Based Train Control - CBTC).
+This standard describes the functional requirements and also the communications performance concerning the controller systems of the APM (Communications Based Train Control - CBTC).
 The main characteristic of CTBC include:

-- Information about the precise positioning of the train, not dependent of the sensors of the way. - Continuous communication between the train and other processes that are not directly related with it. - Verification of the train control conditions for the ATP (Automatic Train Protection).
-Functionalities of ATO (Automatic Train Operation) and ATS (Automatic Train Operation) can be also realized.
+- Information about the precise positioning of the train, not dependent of the sensors positioned on the way. - Continuous communication between the train and other processes that are not directly related with its operation. - Verification of the train control conditions for the ATP (Automatic Train Protection).
+Functionalities of ATO (Automatic Train Operation) and ATS (Automatic Train Operation) can be also performed.

-Safety aspects related with operation of these systems are crucial, so there are safety requirements that must be accomplished when these systems are operating.
+Safety aspects related with operation of these systems are crucial, therefore, there are safety requirements that must be accomplished when these systems are operating.
 These safety requirements are defined by International Standards - as mentioned above - and cover all the aspects of the system controller.

-In order to improve the robustness of controllers of automation systems some techniques can be used.
-In this case two analysis techniques are chosen in order to be used in a complementary way: Simulation (Baresi et al., 1998) and Formal Verification (Moon, 1994).
+In order to improve the robustness of controllers of automation systems, some techniques can be used.
+In the present study, two analysis techniques were chosen in order to be used in a complementary way: Simulation (Baresi et al., 1998) and Formal Verification (Moon, 1994).